d-quach/quackovrflow/README.md

-Hi, my name is Dan.
+Hi my name is Dan.
 However, you can call me Quack. :duck:
 These repositories will document my journey as a software developer.